hexhex/imapplugin/README.md

 It partially implements the client-side of the Internet Message Access Protocol (IMAP) to allow the integration of email messages into ACTHEX programs.

+A brief overview of the external atoms and action atoms this plugin consists of is provided at <http://www.kr.tuwien.ac.at/research/systems/dlvhex/imapplugin.html>.

 ## Usage

 The IMAP plugin can be used like any other plugin for ACTHEX.